Even in Exile: Style

 Patrick Clarke of NME lauded Even in Exile "a personal prog-rock epic".
 Steve Crabtree opined that the record displayed a "musical range", including Latin music, progressive rock, and soft rock.

 Reception

 Even in Exile was generally well received by critics.
 Patrick Clarke of NME called it "a deft, heartfelt and above all personal record that pays fitting tribute to Jara's immense legacy, all the while providing a platform for some of Bradfield's finest songwriting in recent years".
 Stephen Thomas Erlewine from AllMusic praised "how it respectfully salutes Jara while conveying the emotions and ideas stirred within the singer/songwriter".

 Nick Harris of DIY complimented parts of the album, but criticised its lack of focus.
-Damien Morris wrote in The Observer that: "There’s one word in the first song that proves why Manic Street Preachers remain such an important band.
+Damien Morris wrote in The Observer that: "Manic Street Preachers remain such an important band.
 Their frontman, James Dean Bradfield, that pocket pugilist with a valley chorister’s voice, has made an album–length tribute to Víctor Jara, the Chilean musician and activist murdered by Pinochet’s mob."